aimeos/aimeos-docs/src/frontend/jsonapi/basket-services.md

 # List options

-At first you need to get the available delivery and payment options from the services resource URL listed in the OPTIONS request.
+At first you need to get the available delivery and payment options from the service's resource URL listed in the OPTIONS request.
 With that URL you can query for the available services, either all together in one request or separated by their type ("delivery" or "payment").
 The example code below will return all payment options:

 === "CURL"
     ```bash